Bashir1999/alzheimers_data/README.md

  * What is the relationship between BMI and Alzheimer's diagnosis? -- Done
  * What is the distribution of Alzheimer's diagnosis across different age groups? -- Done
- * How does the diagnosis rate vary between different genders?
+ * How does the diagnosis rate vary between different genders? -- Done
- * How does educational level correlate with the risk of Alzheimer's?
+ * How does educational level correlate with the risk of Alzheimer's? -- Done
- * What is the effect of smoking and alcohol consumption on Alzheimer's diagnosis?
+ * What is the effect of smoking and alcohol consumption on Alzheimer's diagnosis? --
  * What is the correlation between cholesterol levels (total, LDL, HDL, and triglycerides) and Alzheimer's diagnosis?
  * What is the relationship between head injuries and Alzheimer's?
  * What are the major risk factors for Alzheimer's in different ethnic groups?
  * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?
  * How do diet and physical activity levels interact to affect Alzheimer’s diagnosis?